 Elections and Voting Rights 2022: What You Can Do Now

-It’s time to Get Out the Vote!
+This is our last chance to Get Out the Vote!
 If you are thinking of supporting specific candidates, go for it!
-Also, please consider the value of voter outreach with nonpartisan organizations.
+But please consider the value of voter outreach with nonpartisan organizations.
 These groups often know best how to reach people of color and young people and may be better equipped to connect with voters who don’t identify with either major political party or are turned off by partisan politics.
 This guide gives you information about the nonpartisan organizations active in North Carolina.
-Take a look and choose some to join!
+Take a look and then sign up!

 If you’d like to take action together with others in CJJ, contact one of our Voting Rights groups.
-If you have questions or would like to talk with someone in order to figure out how to get started with taking action, contact [email protected].
+If you have questions or would like to talk with someone in order to figure out how to get started, contact [email protected].

 NORTH CAROLINA 2022 ELECTIONS